kangxiongbin/HyLight/README.md

 <img src="https://github.com/kangxiongbin/HyLight/assets/23208764/587682ca-722f-43e1-89c6-5582b8cd1f09" alt="HiStrain_workflow" width="500px"/>
 </p>

+The workflow of HyLight.Broadly speaking, there are three main steps.
+First, an overlap graph is built using long reads, then the graph is optimized into a strain-aware graph.
+This graph is used to assemble long read contigs at strain-resolve.
+Next, short reads are aligned to the long read contigs and any short reads that align to assembled regions are removed.
+The remaining short reads undergo strain-aware assembly to produce short read contigs.
+Finally, the long read contigs and short read contigs are together used to construct a contig graph for further scaffolding and extension of the contigs into final master contigs.

 ## Installation and dependencies
 Please note that HyLight is built for linux-based systems and python3 only.
 HyLight relies on the following dependencies:
 HyLight relies on the following dependencies: